 Phase one and two residents

-Inspections to residents homes will be undertaken by one of our surveyors along with Willmott Dixon and our Clerk of Works to assess whether there are any outstanding defects that need to be addressed.
-After the inspection we will make sure you are informed of any works that need to be done, and importantly which contractor will complete these works. are still ongoing in phases one and two of the estate.
+Inspections to resident's homes will be undertaken by one of our surveyors along with Willmott Dixon and our Clerk of Works to assess whether there are any outstanding defects that need to be addressed.
+After the inspection we will make sure you are informed of any works that need to be done, and importantly which contractor will complete these works.
 Once any works are complete, we will we be able to assess whether any further compensation is owed to residents and if so, how much.
 We will of course keep you updated on this.

 Phase three residents